About BayRICS, CalFRN and FirstNet

 What Is BayRICS?

 In 2012, Congress created the First Responder Network Authority (FirstNet) within the Department of Commerce.
-FirstNet is charged with creating a nationwide wireless broadband network for public safety.
-Public safety groups had pressed for this legislation for several years in response to the 9/11 tragedy and subsequent reports that identified the critical need for a nationwide, interoperable broadband network for first responders.
+FirstNet is charged with creating a nationwide wireless broadband network for public safety that will use “Long Term Evolution” (LTE) technology standards, similar to existing commercial broadband wireless networks.
+Public safety groups had pressed for legislation to build a nationwide network for several years in response to the 9/11 tragedy and subsequent 9/11 Commission Report.